LeenaShekhar/CSE527MatlabCode/README.md

 # CSE527MatlabCode
-THis repo has my assignment code for CSE 527
+This repo has my assignment code for CSE 527